 Q: What does a bull eat?

-A: Bulls eat high-protein feed and Alfalfa hay.
+A: Bulls eat high-protein feed and high-quality hay.
 High-protein feed helps the bulls keep their strength and endurance.
-Premium Alfalfa hay is considered high-quality hay because it provides nutrients that help keep a bull healthy.
+High-quality hay provides nutrients that help keep a bull healthy.

 Q: Where do bulls live?

 A: The bulls live on large ranches where they get plenty of air and exercise.
-There are many ranches from coast-to-coast in the United States.
+There are many ranches from coast-to-coast across North America.

 Q: What is the average PBR bull worth?

-A: The monetary value of a bucking bull depends greatly upon his proven performance in the arena; however, most PBR bulls are worth at least $10,000, with a few boasting prices of more than $100,000.
+A: The monetary value of a bucking bull depends greatly upon his proven performance in the arena; however, most PBR bulls are worth at least $10,000, with a few boasting values of more than $500,000.
+An animal, which is a proven sire of other quality bucking bulls, becomes even more valuable.
 A PBR bull is ranked just like the PBR bull riders.
 When a bull consistently receives high marks, his value increases.
 The higher the ranking in areas such as overall performance, buckoff percentage, and average rider score, the higher the conceivable price tag.

 Q: What is the lifespan of a bucking bull?

 A: Bucking bulls often live well into their teens, which would be considered geriatric for any bull.
-Though a bucking bull may often be in his prime as an athlete around age 5 or 6, many bulls buck past the age of 10, and when they retire from competition they're used as sires in bucking bull breeding programs.
+Though a bucking bull may often be in his prime as an athlete around age 5 or 6, many bulls buck past the age of 10.
+When they retire from competition they’re often used as sires in bucking bull breeding programs.

 Q: What makes a bull buck?